g76r/libp6core/util/percent_evaluation.md

 expr1..n are evaluated (%foo is replaced by foo's value)

+see also %=utf8 and %=utf16 which does the same eval+coalesce thing but also convert the result to a string

 examples:
 * `%{=default!%foo!null}` -> foo's value or "null" instead if it's empty
 * `%{=default!%foo!foo not set}`